Kianiket11/pwn.college_Aniket/PERCEIVING PERMISSIONS/groups_and_files.md

 ## What I learned

 I learnt about chgrp command which is basically the short form for change group, and as the name suggests this command is used to change the ownership of a group.
+I also learnt about the id command which can be used to check what groups you are part of.

 ## References
 None.